Video Game: Bravely Default aka: Bravely Default Flying Fairy

 Obviously Evil: If there's a character who strangely towers a head above all other characters in the game, including adult NPCs, and seems to be wearing a fancy outfit, chances are that guy is an Asterisk bearer and (in some way) your enemy.
 This is averted for Zatz and Datz, and Mazher Lee, though the latter is only that tall because her husband also looks tall (but then that leaves their daughter a midget at simply 15/18 years).

 Old Save Bonus: Playing the demo gives you some extra items at the start of the full game, the exact type and amount depending on how many of its 7 goals you accomplish: they include just playing the demo, beating all of its bosses and maxing out the demo version's Norende.
-The items you get are generally some base-level equipment making the start of the game somewhat easier.
-Furthermore, any villagers obtained from StreetPassing people with the demo are transferred to the full game, up to a maximum of 20.
+The items you get are generally base-level equipment you'd otherwise be purchasing from shops (thus making the start of the game somewhat easier).
+Furthermore, any villagers obtained from StreetPassing people with the demo (up to 20) are transferred to the full game, making it easier to start the reconstruction of Norende village.

 One-Handed Zweihänder: Not only is there an in-game "Zweihander" you can readily purchase and equip (in just one hand, no less), you can also Dual Wield them!
 Also applies to any number of enormous weapons, such as axes that look like they weigh more than the characters but which can be equipped in one hand.

 One Steve Limit: While not exactly the same, many people may confuse DeRosa and DeRosso the first few times.
-It's more the difference between Steve and Steven.
+It's like the difference between Steve and Steven.

 Florem is another great place, particularly in later chapters, with some monster encounters easily pushing the JP gain to the limit of 999 per battle.